 Bowls truly is the sport for all – all ages, all sexes and all abilities.
 It is a game that takes just seconds to learn – and the rest of your bowling career to master.
 With more than 2,500 clubs across England,

-THRINGSTONE BOWLING CLUB CLUB CONSTITUTION AND RULES TITLE 1.1 The Club shall be called Thringstone Bowling Club and shall be affiliated to Leicestershire Bowling Association and play under the rules of Bowls England.
-2 OBJECTIVES 2.1 Provide and
+Established 1989 THRINGSTONE BOWLING CLUB CLUB CONSTITUTION AND RULES TITLE 1.1 The Club shall be called Thringstone Bowling Club and shall be affiliated to Leicestershire Bowling Association and play under the rules of Bowls England.
+2 OBJECTIVES 2.1 Provide

 Clubmark Accreditation Clubmark is Sport England’s national accreditation scheme for sports clubs.
 It stands for higher standards of safety, fairness, coaching and management.
 A club that has been awarded Clubmark has achieved minimum operating standards in safeguarding and protecting children, quality coaching,